josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 ---

 > “You mention Warsaw where I stayed for a day or two - seeing Chopin’s house etc. I have also read quite a bit about the concentration camp world of the USSR and Nazi Europe; Lord Liverpool’s book - “The Scourge of the Swastike” and equally horrific, the recently- published book “Gulag” by an American Russian expert whose name I forget.
-[Anne Applebaum; I had told him I was reading *Iron Curtain*.]
+[Anne Applebaum; I had told him I was reading *Iron Curtain*.
+He clicked next time.]
 I read about 350 of its 500 pages before II grew sick of this record of Lenin and Stalin’s evil Empire.
 I wonder how many people could stomach the whole 500 pages?”
 >
 > *This correspondence is quoted as private historical correspondence rather than as part of the writer’s published authorial corpus.
 Any subsisting rights remain with the relevant estate or rightsholder.
 Its inclusion here should not be understood as treating private or unpublished correspondence as ownerless material or as an extension of the writer’s published works.*